mozilla/qbrt/README.md

 # Caveats

-While qbrt is written in Node.js, it doesn’t provide Node.js APIs to apps.
+While qbrt itself is written in Node.js, it doesn't provide Node.js APIs to apps.
+Unprivileged URLs have access to Web APIs, and privileged apps also have access to Gecko's APIs.

-qbrt doesn’t yet support runtime version management (i.e. being able to specify which version of Gecko to use, and to switch between them).
-When you install it, it downloads the latest nightly build of Firefox.
+qbrt doesn't yet support runtime version management (i.e. being able to specify which version of Gecko to use, and to switch between them).
+At the time you install it, it downloads the latest nightly build of Firefox.
+(You can update that nightly build by reinstalling qbrt.)

-The packaging support is primitive. qbrt creates a shell script (batch script on Windows) to launch your app, and it packages your app using a platform-specific format (ZIP on Windows, DMG on Mac, and Tar/GZip on Linux).
-But it doesn’t set icons nor most other package meta-data, and it doesn’t create auto-installers nor support signing the package.
+The packaging support is primitive. qbrt creates a shell script (batch script on Windows) to launch your app, and it packages your app using a platform-specific format (ZIP on Windows, DMG on Mac, and tar/gzip on Linux).
+But it doesn't set icons nor most other package meta-data, and it doesn't create auto-installers nor support signing the package.

 In general, qbrt is immature and unstable!